 SOCCER INSTEP DRIVE

+One question that many people have is how to kick a soccer ball.
+It’s not as complicated as you might think.
 The single most important kicking skill in soccer is the instep drive, also known as the instep kick or the “laces” kick.
 The instep drive uses the quadriceps muscles of the thigh to provide the most powerful kick available in the game, forcing the top of the foot (instep) to propel (drive) the soccer ball forward.
 Further, mastery of the instep drive forms the basis for any number of other kicks, including shooting, goal kicks, corner kicks, chips, long passes, clearances, volleys, half-volleys and more.
 Accordingly, the basic concepts of the instep drive must be well understood by coaches and taught properly to beginning players.

 Soccer players do not “toe” the ball for this main kick of soccer, but use the top part of the foot covered by the shoelaces.
 This part of the foot is called the “instep.”
 As the soccer ball is struck at the instep, the foot becomes an extension of the leg, pulled down by the calf muscle, causing the ankle to be “locked.”
 (This is similar to tennis, where the racket becomes an extension of the arm, with the wrist locked at the moment the ball is contacted.)
 At the same time, the toes are curled under.
 Power is derived for the kick from the flexion and then the rapid extension of the upper leg at the hip and the lower leg at the knee.
 Proper balance, a solid base to the non-kicking foot, and follow-through are essential.
 (This is the same kick used by “place kickers” in American football.)